- City Guides

-Volcanoid, a Czech developer, has released an early-access version of Volcanoids, a steampunk-themed video game set on an island ravaged by mechanical beings.
-It’s slated for release in January 2019.
+Volcanoid, a Czech developer, has announced an early-access version of Volcanoids, a steampunk-themed video game set on an island ravaged by mechanical beings.

 “In order to survive the island’s natural elements, you have to outsmart these creatures and capture one of their drillships,” the developer says.
 “The drillship is a cross between an armored vehicle and a fully automated factory.
 It serves you as a mobile base that you can upgrade, customize and extend.”

 Author Shelley Adina is out with Selwyn Place, Book 16 in her Magnificent Devices steampunk series.
 The novella involves a “country house party,” a “broken friendship,” and “a debt that must be paid in blood.”
 From the blurb: “If you like old-fashioned adventure, brave women, clever children, and strong-willed chickens, you’ll love this short story.”

 Last week we told you about Madeline Holly-Rosing’s Q&A with Adina.
 The author also answered questions from Graceful Indecency blogger L.J.
 Longo.
 In this discussion, Adina reveals her favorite steampunk works, and her views on how the genre emerged.
 She also discloses an early influence: The Wild Wild West, the 1960s TV series that’s considered a prototype of steampunk.
 “I loved the adventure in the Wild West, the trick gadgets, the derring-do of it all,” she says.

 Learn more about Adina’s work and the new book on her website.